-The budgetary comparison schedule in Section E is not a required part of the School's basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements, or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements taken as a whole.
+The budgetary comparison information in section E is not a required part of the basic financial statements but is supplementary information required by U.S. GAAP.
+The budgetary comparison information in section E is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with U.S. GAAS.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's financial statements taken as whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the School's financial statements taken as whole.
 The Colorado Department of Education Auditor's Electronic Data Integrity Check Figures listed in the accompanying table of contents are presented for the purposes of additional analysis and are not a required part of the basic financial statements.
 The Colorado Department of Education Auditor's Electronic Data Integrity Check Figures are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the finance statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.